Ease to Grow: Easy.

 Zones: 4-9 (3-10).

 Drosera intermedia or Oblong-leaved Sundew is sometimes called the Water Sundew, and for good reason.
 It loves extremely wet, saturated boggy conditions, often growing on floating mats, where it can grow its largest, 3+".
 It can tolerate long periods of submergence and will tolerate drier periods in the summer months.
 It is medium height with a dazzling display of glistening tentacles in full sun, giving it a silvery appearance.
 The spatula-shaped leaves are green with bright red tentacles.
-It emerges early in the Spring and last throughout the Summer and Fall.
+It emerges early in the Spring and lasts throughout the Summer and Fall.
 It forms a sturdy winter hibernacula (resting bud), which is best pushed down to the surface in early Spring for best growth.
 The small flowers are white with a tint of pink on scapes with multiple blossoms.
 It flowers from June to August and often forms young plantlets on the flower spike (apomixis).
-It frequently produce abundant seeds, giving it a nice spreading habitat.
+It frequently produce abundant seeds, giving it a nice spreading habit.
 Seeds need to be stratified (cold, damp winter storage), and can be stored for several years.
 It is wide-spread, growing from Canada to the Caribbean, where varieties do not require dormancy.
 Drosera intermedia is a trooper, and a great companion in the collection or growing in the bog garden.
 This selection comes from seed, and will show some natural variations.
 In it's dormant season, it will be shipped as a dormant hibernaculum.
-For maximum effect plant use multiple plants in a 6" pot.
+For maximum effect use multiple plants in a 6" pot.

 Height: 1" - 4".